Sonchiriya: Plot

-While crossing the Chumbal River, Lakhna tells Indumati a background story about a curse of killing innocent children inside a room by mistake which led to the Baaghis' whole group being killed one by one.
+While crossing the Chambal River, Lakhna tells Indumati a background story about a curse of killing innocent children inside a room by mistake which led to the Baaghis' whole group being killed one by one.
 They need to find Sonchiriya (a metaphor for a 'Saviour Girl') to get rid of the curse.
 In order to reach hospital, Lakhna and group captures an influential person, whom they present to Mallah gang's head Phuilya.
 After killing him Phuilya helps gang through but they are ambushed at ruins by police.

 Vakil Singh finds out that Maan Singh looted the dowry house to save Lacchu's father from inspector Gujjar knowing very well that it was a trap to kill them.
 Gujjar had taken him hostage and promised to free him only if Lacchu brings Baaghis to that village for the police to kill all Baaghis at once and get the reward from the government.

 Vakil arrives with his gang at the ruins and help Lakhna escape with Indumati and Sonchiriya.
 Lakhna is shot in abdomen but he tried to get the girls to hospital but they are confronted by Indumati's son who wants to kill his mother to avenge his grand father.
 Lakhna tells him that his grandfather raped his mother and was his biological father.

 While the girl is being hospitalized, Lakhna, who, being chased by Gujjar, was hiding behind the tree, comes out to surrender as his task of saving Sonchiriya was finished.
 But by the curse, Lakhna is shot dead by Gujjar.

 In the aftermath, it is revealed that Vakil Singh has actually been killed by the police at the railway station, as his corpse is loaded in a tractor.
 Later, while traveling towards the police station after killing Lakhna, Gujjar is shot and killed by one of his Thakur constable whose uncle (another constable with him in his gypsy) was earlier assaulted and insulted by him.